-After considering more than two dozen different guitars, I decided to buy the Seagull S6 Original (link to check the price on Amazon).
+After considering more than two dozen different guitars, I decided to buy the Seagull S6 Original (link to check the price at Amazon).
 For me, it’s the perfect balance of price and quality.
 It has many of the features of the higher end guitars and its appearance is one of understated elegance.
-I’ve been really happy with it and have recommended it to everyone I know interested in learning guitar.
+I’ve been really happy with it, it is the one I use in my Guitar Journey videos, and have recommended it to everyone I know interested in learning guitar.

 The most important takeaway from this article, I believe, is that I strongly encourage you to not purchase a sub $200 guitar.
 I bought and tested cheap guitars (I still own one to encourage the children to play with) and they just aren’t very good.
 The cheap one I own is made from laminated plywood, has too high an action (distance between strings and fretboard) and sounds nowhere near as rich and inviting as a circa $500 guitar.

 What To Look For In Your First Steel String Guitar

 Obviously, you’ll want a guitar that meets or exceeds your most basic expectations but what other factors should you look for?
 Here are some things to consider:

 Construction: Choose a guitar that has a solid top, that is the top of the guitar is made from one single piece of wood.
 Cheaper guitars have a laminate top and sides and the most expensive guitars are fully solid i.e. the sides, as well as the top, are from a single piece of wood.
 So picking one with a solid top means it is in between the two and it will last through from beginner to upper intermediate at the very least.

 Comfort: Pick a guitar that feels good in the store.
 The Seagull S6 has a wider nut than most guitars (wide fretboard) and whilst this is great for beginners, some may find it too wide.
 Fortunately, Seagull makes an S6 slimline (link to check